 The Company contracts in CFDs to gain long and short exposure to the share prices of individual companies.
-A 10% rise in the price of securities underlying the CFDs at 31 August 2011 would have resulted in an increase of £462,000 (2010: £1,921,000) in the Company's net return on ordinary activities and net assets.
-A fall of 10% would have had an equal but opposite effect.
+A 10% rise in the price of securities underlying the CFDs at 31 August 2012 would have resulted in an increase of £896,000 (2011: increase £462,000) in the Company's net return on ordinary activities and net assets.
+A fall of 10% would have had an equal but opposite effect